News From Masters

 Masters students will tackle issues ranging from censorship to the intersections of race and power at TEDxTheMastersSchool, a TEDx event that will take place on The Masters School campus on Saturday, May 20.

 All members of the School community are invited to attend the event, which will be held in the Fonseca Center’s Experimental Theater from 2:00-4:00 PM on May 20.
 About 100 audience members will be admitted to the Theater.
 However, overflow seating will be provided in the Sharon Room and the Davis Café, where the program can be viewed on video monitors.
-The event will also be livestreamed, with the link made available on Masters’ website.
+The event will also be livestreamed and can be viewed in the video player above.

 During the event, a dozen Upper School students will present a broad range of thought-provoking topics with the ultimate goal of sparking conversation, engaging in civil discourse and raising awareness.
 The topics and presenters are: